PainterQubits/paramdb/docs/parameter-data.md

 {py:class}`ParamData` are automatically registered with ParamDB so that they can be loaded to and from JSON, which is how they are stored in the database.

-All of the classes described on this page are subclasses of {py:class}`ParamData`.
+All of the "Param" classes described on this page are subclasses of {py:class}`ParamData`.

 ```{important}
 Any data that is going to be stored in a ParamDB database must be a JSON serializable